fediverse-devnet/feditest.org/content/_index.md

 {{% /box %}}

 {{% note %}}
 FediTest is at version 0.4.
-Given this version number, expect functionality to be missing.
+Given this version number, don't expect perfection 😎 But it is beginning to be useful.
-And of what exists, do not expect everything to be particularly polished or complete.
 {{% /note %}}

 {{% box "section" %}}